Bridging Wright-Fisher and Moran models: Model with fixed updated fraction

 \subsection{Mutant fixation probability}

 Let us consider a large-sized population $N\gg 1$ and assume that $s$ is of order $1/N$.
-These conditions allow us to employ Kimura's diffusion approximation \cite{kimura1962probability} (see Supplemental Material (SM) for mathematical details \cite{sup_mat}).
+These conditions allow us to employ Kimura's diffusion approximation \cite{kimura1962probability,crow_introduction_1970,otto_biologists_2007} (see Supplementary Material for mathematical details).
 The fixation probability $\phi(x)$ of the mutant type, starting from a fraction $x$ of mutants in the population, then satisfies the following Kolmogorov backward equation \cite{kimura1962probability}:

 where $\Delta x$ is the variation of the mutant fraction occurring in the first discrete time step starting from the initial fraction $x$, and $\mathbb{E}(\Delta x)$ and $\mathbb{V}(\Delta x)$ denote respectively its expected value and variance.
-To leading order in $1/N$, they read (see SM \cite{sup_mat} for details)
+To leading order in $1/N$, they read (see Supplementary Material)

 where $\rho = M/N$ is the fraction of the population that is updated at each discrete time step.

 Solving \cref{eq:backward_FP}, and using the boundary conditions $ \phi(0) =0 , \ \phi(1) =1 $, we find that the fixation probability is